noah-nash/joplin-arm64-darwin-guide/README.md

 # joplin-arm64-darwin-guide
 Instructions to build Joplin on M1 Apple Silicon.
-# This is a mirror of the post found on my website at https://noahnash.net/blog/joplin-apple-silicon
+## This is a mirror of the post found on my website at https://noahnash.net/blog/joplin-apple-silicon
 > <strong>Note:</strong> I only update this github repo periodically, my website will contain the most up to date guide.

 > Keep in mind this has only been tested with a M1 Mac running Ventura.
 In order to compile successfully it is *required* be running the same CPU architecture.

+<strong>Update 2023:</strong> With the August release of Joplin, the application now supports Apple Silicon natively!
+To download the official arm64 release of Joplin, visit their [Github page](https://github.com/laurent22/joplin/releases).
+Unless requested, I will no longer be updating the build instructions from here on out.
+The following guide is provided as-is.

 ## 1) Install Homebrew and dependencies